Energy Leadership Accelerator (ELA) Program

 Embark on an experiential learning journey with ELA

-A new professional development program with six-month virtual learning (January-June 2025) and two-week in-person learning in Alaska (May 2025)
+A new professional development program with six-month virtual learning (January-June 2025) and two-week in-person learning in Alaska (April 28-May 9 2025)

 Components